 The Wellness Challenge is hosted by the Exercise Science Practicum students every Spring.
 It is a twelve week fitness program designed to help community members progress toward their fitness and wellness goals.
 Pre and post fitness testing is performed to measure participant improvements.

-- Cardiovascular - 1 mile walk test will be used to calculate your cardiovascular fitness
+- Cardiorespiratory - 1 mile walk test will be used to assess your cardiorespiratory fitness

-- Grip Strength - a simple "hand squeeze" will be used to calculate your upper body strength
+- Grip Strength - a simple "hand squeeze" will be used as an assessment of upper body strength

-- Flexibility - modified sit and reach will be used to measure your flexibility
+- Flexibility - modified sit and reach will be used as one assessment of flexibility

-- Muscular Endurance - full body plank to measure muscular endurance
+- Muscular Endurance - full body plank as one assessment of muscular endurance

-Please contact Kristine Clark email@example.com with any questions you might have or help signing up for pre-testing.
+Please contact Kristine Clark email@example.com with any questions you might have or help signing up for testing.